bjchia/bjchia.github.io/consciousness.md

 “It doesn’t matter where you go,” he wrote.
 “It matters more what you do when you get there.
 Just go there and work.”

+What we do know is, if you're not prepared to be wrong, you'll never come up with anything original -- if you're not prepared to be wrong.

+The wind gets stronger the closer you get to the mountain top.

 ## Intriguing Notions/Beliefs

 “The mass of men lead lives of quiet desperation.”
 “A stereotyped but unconscious despair